netero/bpmn.js/docs/readme.txt

-If you are interesting in drawing your BPMN diagrams, please read bpmn.viewer.js.
+If you are interesting in drawing your BPMN diagrams, please read bpmn.viewer.txt.
-If you want to create or edit your BPMN diagrams, please read bpmn.creator.js.
+If you want to create or edit your BPMN diagrams, please read bpmn.creator.txt.

 ===================================================================================================